Boost Your Business with eCards

 Maintain motivation and efficiency among your remote employees by:

-• Defining objectives clearly alongside metrics and measurable results.
+• Defining objectives clearly using relevant metrics and measurable results.

 • Educating them on the company’s core values.

-• Asking for any feedback or questions related to expectations.
+• Asking for feedback and questions related to expectations.

-• Documenting expectations for future reference as needed.
+• Documenting expectations for future reference in an accessible handbook.

-Many remote workplaces offer flexible hours, where employees can either work a set amount of days per week or a set amount of hours per day, with no specific start or end time.
-In these cases, defining expectations and objectives upfront is crucial for helping your employees stay on track and work as productively as possible.
+Many remote workplaces offer flexible hours, where employees can either work a set number of days per week or a set number of hours per day, with no specific start or end time.
+In these workplaces, defining expectations and objectives upfront is crucial for helping employees stay on track and work as productively as possible.

 2. Maintain open and consistent communication.

-With the rise of remote employment, there is an increased need for companies to develop strategies for effective virtual communication among teams.
+With a remote team comes the need for effective digital communication.
 After all, without in-person meetings, there are fewer natural opportunities to check in with colleagues and share information.

-• Make it easy for remote employees to provide feedback.
+• Making it easy for remote employees to provide feedback via surveys.

-• Schedule regular one-on-one check-ins with remote employees.
+• Scheduling regular one-on-one check-ins with remote employees.

-• Share significant updates promptly to keep remote employees in the loop.
+• Sharing significant updates promptly to keep remote employees in the loop.

-At the same time, look out for the well-being of your remote employees by encouraging them to set strict boundaries around their work communications to avoid feeling pressured to check for messages during their off time.
-With remote employees putting in an average of 50% more overtime than those working in-office, it’s essential to help them prevent burnout by promoting a healthy work-life balance.
+At the same time, look out for the well-being of your remote employees by encouraging them to set strict boundaries around work communication.
+With remote employees putting in an average of 50% more overtime than those working in the office, establishing when employees are expected to answer work messages and when their inboxes are closed for business is paramount to avoiding burnout.

 3. Recognize your remote employees.